3v1n0/zsh-bash-completions-fallback/README.md

   to always preload completions even for non-available commands.
 We don't do it by default and if any command is added at later times, the user can manually call `_bash_completions_load` (or source this file again)

+* `ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_AVAILABLE` set this variable (to any value) in order to generate aliases for lazy loading the completions so that the completions are loaded only when the command is triggered the first time.
+  Setting this variable will conflict with `$ZSH_BASH_COMPLETIONS_FALLBACK_PRELOAD_ALL`, and may lead to an undefined behavior.

+* `ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_UNAVAILABLE` set this variable (to any value) in order to generate aliases for lazy loading the completions in case the command is not available.
+Setting this variable will conflict with `$ZSH_BASH_COMPLETIONS_FALLBACK_PRELOAD_ALL`, and so the former will be ignored